Her Heart for a Compass: Plot

 Margaret's hair is frequently featured, it's variously a "rebellious red mop", a "sodden mass of rebellious curls", a "scarlet flag, wild curls whipping around her face", and "burnished autumn leaves".

 Drawing on many parallels from the authors life for the historical tale, Lady Margaret Montagu Douglas Scott was pictured in a Victorian-style floor-length outfit, complete with high-necked blouse, jacket and gloves, sitting on a stone bench gazing at a compass she held out in front of her, the Lady – although her family, the Duke and Duchess of Buccleuch, were close friends with the Queen and the Prince Consort, the Duke's ex-wife and the Queen's former in-law – struggled to come to terms with the rigorous disciplines of royal life after marrying, and that their second daughter, Margaret, was a redhead with a birthday "within a few days" of her own.

 The real details of Margaret's own life are scant; described in gossip rags as a "Titian-haired breath of fresh Scotch air", was "15 years in the making".
 Beginning when she discovered romance, her heroine's 'rebellious' red hair is much more of a feature, that depicts her as a woman who is initially the toast of London in the Duchess' historical novel, than sex.
 The Fleet Street papers initially loved her raunchy edge but eventually decided it was more vulgar than charming.
 "It was always that I was portrayed as the sinner," she says.

-When one act of rebellion costs Lady Margaret Montagu Douglas Scott her place in society, her life is swept onto a new course.
-One that will test her courage and resilience.
+An act of rebellion costs Lady Margaret Montagu Douglas Scott her place in society, leading to her needing to count on, and testing her own courage and resilience.